 Enrollment in the GED® program complies with school policy and state law.

 Eligibility for enrollment

-- Must be sixteen (16) years of age or older. - Legal withdrawal from the elementary or secondary school with the exceptions noted in Rule 6A-6.014, FAC. - Completion of official digital or online application. - Completion of the Test of Adult Basic Education (TABE) assessment as a means for determining specific academic needs. - Scoring 9.0 or higher at the advanced ("A") level on each subject area of the TABE.
+- Must be sixteen (16) years of age or older. - Legal withdrawal from the elementary or secondary school with the exceptions noted in Rule 6A-6.014, FAC. - · Completion of official digital or online application. - Completion of the Test of Adult Basic Education (TABE) as a means for assessing specific academic needs. - Scoring 9.0 or higher on the TABE Reading and/or Math.
 If scores are lower than 9.0, students will be enrolled in the ABE (Adult Basic Education) program.